Donate to a Local Charity

 Programs and Services

-- The Pennsylvania Natural Heritage Program inventories important plants, animals and natural communities across the state in partnership with the Department of Conservation and Natural Resources, Pennsylvania Game Commission and Pennsylvania Fish and Boat Commission.
-Data on rare plant and animal species and habitats is collected by PNHP staff and used by state and federal natural resource agencies for environmental review and also by planning agencies for land-use planning and protection.
+- The Pennsylvania Natural Heritage Program (PNHP) inventories important plants, animals and natural communities across PA.
+It is a partnership of the PA Department of Conservation and Natural Resources, WPC, the Pennsylvania Game Commission and the Pennsylvania Fish and Boat Commission.
+Data on rare plant and animal species and habitats are collected by PNHP staff and is used by state and federal agencies for environmental review and also by planning agencies for land-use planning and protection.

 Primary Revenue Sources